Protective Relay Training - Basic

 Bredesen said in a conference call from Hong Kong that the trip has been highlighted by visits to Shaanxi and Zhejiang provinces and meetings with their governors and business officials.
 Both provinces are larger than California, Bredesen said.

-"There is a lot of interest it the renewable energy sector and of course we have a great story to tell in that area," Bredesen said.
+"There is a lot of interest in the renewable energy sector, as the TVA returns to energy efficiency across the region as well, and of course we have a great story to tell in that area," Bredesen said.
 "I'm absolutely confident there's going to be some business done on that basis."

 Tennessee has recently attracted two industrial investments worth more than $1 billion each by companies that make polysilicon, a material used to make solar cells.